 Soy sauce is a popular sauce that is commonly used in Asian cuisines.
 It is made from fermented soybeans, which is a great source of sodium, protein, and umami flavor.
 Therefore, it can be an excellent alternative for MSG to enhance the umami, salty flavor.

 It can be used to boost the taste of a variety of dishes, from salads to soups, noodles, stir-fries, etc. But remember, soy sauce has a very high sodium content that might make your dish overly salty.
-So, be careful with the amount you put in to replace MSG.

 You should add less soy sauce than the amount of MSG that the recipe calls for.
 When seasoning, pour a little bit of soy sauce first, then gradually modify it based on your tastes until you find the flavor fine enough.